alexklibisz/elastik-nearest-neighbors/elasticsearch-aknn/README.md

 # Elasticsearch-Aknn

-Elasticsearch plugin for approximate K-nearest-neighbor queries on dense vectors.
+Elasticsearch plugin for approximate K-nearest-neighbor queries on dense vectors using locality sensitive hashing.

+## Usage

+### Build and Install

+For now, see commands in `testplugin.sh` script.

+### Create Aknn Model

+### Index a new Vector

+### Nearest-neighbors Query

 ## TODO